RainbowwPhoenixx/witas/README.md

     - WorldToScreen function?
     - drawing debug stuff
     - HOW CLICK PUZZLES WHILE MOVING
+- stop the tas when pressing escape
+- so injection on linux

 # Contributing
 The project is open to contributions.
 Here's a brief rundown of how it works.